Home buyer's Guide to Better Credit

-Raise your FICO score to buy a property in DuBois with Hoffer Realty Associates as your real estate professional - 8143712100
+Raise your FICO score to buy a home in DuBois with Hoffer Realty Associates as your REALTOR - 8143712100

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people usually have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the pieces in calculating your FICO score are:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people traditionally have a score of 600, but scores are tiered from 300 to 850.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the factors in deciding your FICO score are:

 • Credit Inquiries — Do you have too many open accounts?